 MP for Sheffield Hallam

-Olivia Blake is a Labour (Co-op) MP for Sheffield Hallam, first elected in 2019.
-She currently serves on the Environmental Audit Committee (since 28 October 2024) and has previously sat on the Public Accounts Committee, as well as holding shadow ministerial roles related to Climate Change and Net Zero and to Environment, Food and Rural Affairs.
+Olivia Blake is a Labour and Co-operative MP for Sheffield Hallam, first elected in December 2019.
+She currently serves on the Environmental Audit Committee and has previously sat on the Public Accounts Committee, and held shadow minister roles focusing on climate change, the environment and rural affairs.
+Her career thus reflects a focus on environment, welfare and public spending.

-Declares six financial interests, including four entries for donations or other support for MP activities, one for gifts/benefits and hospitality from UK sources, and one for visits outside the UK.
+Six declared financial interests: four entries relate to donations and other support for activities as an MP; one relates to gifts, benefits and hospitality from UK sources; and one relates to visits outside the UK.

 Generated 21 February 2026